 It only takes a few minutes to roll out the fabric and push in the fabric staples.
 Honestly, this is the easiest step in the entire process and you probably want to do it just so that you can cross something off the list quickly and easily.

 Once the full patio area is dug out, install your landscape border.
 We went with a flexible plastic one, but they also sell nicer metal ones that are a bit more sturdy!
-We haven’t had any issues with rocks escaping the patio, so the plastic stuff seems to be working just fine!
+You can also line the border with brick, stone, or lumber

 Our next step was to lay the sand.
-You should use concrete sand (I’ve also seen it called leveling sand) for this step – I highly recommend you find a local landscaping supply company to get it from.
+You should use concrete sand (I’ve also seen it called leveling sand) for this step.
+I highly recommend you find a local landscaping supply company where you can buy it in bulk.
 For us, it was about 1/3 of the cost of just buying bags of sand at the hardware store!
 We had them deliver it directly to our house – they just dumped it in the driveway for us and I used a wheelbarrow to bring it back to the yard.

 Here’s a quick rundown of how to screed your patio: